moh-eulith/RedBlackTreeKV-demo/README.md

 ## Overview

-This project implements a Red-Black Tree based key-value store (`RedBlockTreeKV`) that stores complex value structures efficiently.
+This project implements a Red-Black Tree based key-value store (`RedBlackTreeKV`) that stores complex value structures efficiently.
 The implementation is particularly beneficial for use cases involving frequent insertions and deletions, as it reuses storage slots and minimizes gas consumption.

 The Red-Black Tree implementation is based on [Solady's RedBlackTreeLib](https://github.com/vectorized/solady/blob/main/src/utils/RedBlackTreeLib.sol).
 In this example, we modified the `remove` function to prevent deleting storage when removing nodes, enabling storage slot reuse for subsequent insertions.